FrauJulian/Discord-Audio-Stream/README.md

 > the override methods provided.
 To finally start, use the respective method.
 For each call and each change, retrieve the
 > AudioManager object from the list and perform your actions.
 When the feature get stopped, first execute StopConnection
 > and then Dispose to save as much power as possible.
 Garbage collection does the rest.
-> **For large systems:** For large systems, it is recommended to queue each start with the
+> **For large features:** For large systems, it is recommended to queue each start with the
 > packet [p-queue](https://www.npmjs.com/package/p-queue), to give ffmpeg enough time..

 ## 👋 Support